AndyCYao/personal_webpage/content/courses/cmpt318.md

 For example, We have three tests with confidence interval of .95 each. that's .95^3 = .86 odds of no incorrect rejection.
 Bonferroni correct fixes this.

+#### Tukey Honest Significant Different ( HSD) Test

+THis is another way to compare multiple groups of data, instead of just using different T-Test pairs.
+But Tukey HSD takes in consideration of the number of groups being compared.

 #### Analaysis of Variance (ANOVA)
 tests to see if any of the group have different means.